Pure-Peace/peace-performance/README.md

 // If `BeatmapExt` is included, you can make use of
 // some methods on `Beatmap` to make your life simpler.
-// However, to calculate specific pp values, it is recommended
-// to match on the map's mode yourself and modify the mode's
+// If the mode is known, it is recommended to use the
-// pp calculator, e.g. `TaikoPP`, manually.
-let result = map.pp()
+// mode's pp calculator, e.g. `TaikoPP`, manually. let result = map.pp()
     .mods(24) // HDHR
     .combo(1234)